 Listen to Liberal Democrats make speeches and there are frequent references to historical figures, but drawn from a small cast.
-Just the quartet of John Stuart Mill, William Gladstone, David Lloyd George, David Penhaligon corner almost all of the market, especially since Bob Maclennan stopped making speeches to party conference.
+Just the quartet of John Stuart Mill, William Gladstone, David Lloyd George, David Penhaligon corner almost all of the market.
 Some of the forgotten figures deserve their obscurity but others do not.
 Charles James Fox’s defence of civil liberties against a dominating government during wartime or Earl Grey’s leading of the party back into power and major constitutional reform are good examples of mostly forgotten figures who could just as well be a regular source of reference, quotation and inspiration as the traditional quartet.
-So in this occasional series I am highlighting some of the other figures who have been unjustly forgotten.
+So in this occasional series, I highlight some of the other figures who have been unjustly forgotten.

 In Beveridge’s case, Glen-Coats was one of those (alongside Violet Bonham Carter) who worked successfully to persuade William Beveridge to stand for Parliament, which he did in a by-election in 1944.
 His time in Parliament was very brief, however, for though he won the by-election he was then defeated in the 1945 general election.